 - corporate governance and compliance

 - contract law.

-You can also choose two modules from our range of optional modules.
-This allows you to tailor your programme and engage with a range of subject areas within the fields of intellectual property, information technology, innovation and medical law.
+You can also choose two courses from our range of optional courses.
+This allows you to tailor your programme and engage with a range of subject areas within the fields of information technology, innovation and medical law.

 Edinburgh Law School gives me strength, hope and courage to prepare myself thoroughly for the challenging times ahead.